 His career in the H1 Unlimited Racing Series began relatively late in his career when, at the age of 50, he was hired to replace J.W.
 Myers at the controls of the U-11 Peters & May in 2012.
 He has driven for Shannon and Scott Raney and the Unlimited Racing Group of Edmonds, Washington, ever since.

-Thompson has yet to win a championship trophy during his six years with the team, but had two podium finishes in 2013 and finished fourth in the final national standings last season while driving the Reliable Diamond Tool presents J&D’s.
+Thompson has yet to win a championship trophy during his six years with the team, but had three podium finishes in 2018 and finished third in the final national standings last season while driving the Reliable Diamond Tool presents J&D’s.
 He says that his team made many new changes and updates to the boat during the winter.

 Thompson’s wife, Chrissy, and daughter, Savana, join him at the races every chance they get, but when he’s not driving a race boat, he operates Thompson Propane Systems in Cambridge.